gnss-sdr/gnss-sdr/README.md

-## Welcome to GNSS-SDR!
+** Welcome to GNSS-SDR!**

-Please see [gnss-sdr.org](http://gnss-sdr.org "GNSS-SDR's Homepage") for more information about this open source GNSS software defined receiver.
+Check [gnss-sdr.org](http://gnss-sdr.org "GNSS-SDR's Homepage") for more information about this open source GNSS software defined receiver.

 If you have questions about GNSS-SDR, please [subscribe to the gnss-sdr-developers mailing list](http://lists.sourceforge.net/lists/listinfo/gnss-sdr-developers "Subscribe to the gnss-sdr-developers mailing list" ) and post your questions there.

-## How to build GNSS-SDR
+# How to build GNSS-SDR

 This section describes how to set up the compilation environment in GNU/Linux or Mac OS X, and to build GNSS-SDR.
 See also [our Building Guide](http://gnss-sdr.org/documentation/building-guide "GNSS-SDR's Building Guide").